lights0123/example-nspire/README.md

 a production version, run `cargo +nightly ndless build -- --release`.
 Binaries will be in `target/armv5te-nspire-eabi/(debug or release)/name.tns`.

+**Warning**: the output binaries will be slow and large without enabling release mode!
+Be sure to enable it before distributing binaries.

 You may skip `+nightly` if you set nightly as your default compiler (`rustup default nightly`), or